waghanza/cyclone/README.rst

 Tips and Tricks
 ===============

-As a clone, the API implemented in Cyclone is almost the same of Tornado.
+As a clone, the API implemented in cyclone is almost the same of Tornado.
 Therefore you may use the `Tornado Documentation <http://www.tornadoweb.org/documentation>`_ for stuff like templates and so on.

 The snippets below will show some tips and tricks regarding the few differences between the two.